Fornost461/JavaDowngrader/README.md

 * You are not on Snow Leopard
 * Or if you totally uninstalled Java 6

-Then this script should not work.
+Then this script should not work and should not be used, unless you truly understand what you are doing.

 ### How to use